-For me, July was a great month because I not only had some amazing meals here in metro Denver, but I also got to eat on the road — including on a quick trip to Longmont, which is becoming a culinary mecca.
-I went to the Longmont Farmers' Market one Saturday and met Devin Keopraphay of Rising Tiger, an Lao-American chef who's starting his run August 3 as a contestant on Food Network's The Great Food Truck Race.
+For me, July was a great month because I not only had some amazing meals here in Denver, but I also got to eat on the road — including on a quick trip to Longmont, which is becoming a culinary mecca.
+I went to the Longmont Farmers' Market one Saturday and met Devin Keopraphay of Rising Tiger, a Lao-American chef who's starting his run August 3 as a contestant on Food Network's The Great Food Truck Race.
 He's been a fixture at the market and plans to open a restaurant in Longmont one day; I had his popular scallion pancake and also a refreshing saffron rose seltzer that hit the spot on a hot day.

 Two dogs for the road: A Junior hot dog and a Hatch Chile N Cheez Sausage, smothered with green chile, from South Park Coney Island.